Police: 2 Dubuque officers injured while arresting woman

 Dubuque police said two officers were injured Friday during the course of arresting a woman who was creating a disturbance at a state correctional facility.

-Court documents in relation to the case were made available this morning.

-They state that officers responded to the correctional facility at about 9:40 a.m.
-Friday in response to a report of a disturbance.
-Leeser, an inmate at the facility, had tried to push past the facility's staff and tried to punch staff member Timothy J. McFarland when asked not to leave the building.
+They state that officers responded to the facility at about 9:40 a.m.
+Friday.
+Leeser, an inmate, had tried to push past the staff and tried to punch staff member Timothy J. McFarland when asked not to leave the building.

 Police took her to the ground when she refused to let go of the door handle.
-While on the ground, Leeser kicked Officer Dean Cox in the face, but he was not injured.
+While on the ground, Leeser kicked Officer Dean Cox in the face, but he was not injured by it.
 She continued to resist police and was pepper-sprayed.

 Cox suffered abrasions to his left knee and Officer Phillip Friedman suffered cuts and abrasions to his right and left hand while taking Leeser into custody.